Microchip-MPLAB-Harmony/bootloader_apps_serial_memory/apps/spi_eeprom_bootloader/readme.md

 - This is a SPI EEPROM programmer application which resides from
     - The end of bootloader size in device flash memory for SAM devices
+    - The end of bootloader size in Program Flash memory for PIC32MM devices

 - It will be loaded into **internal flash memory** from **SPI EEPROM** by bootloader application